curious-containers/cc-server/docs/admin.rst

 ----------------

 In order to clone the Curious Containers repositories from Github, it is necessary to install Git.
-Follow the instructions in the official [Git documentation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Follow the instructions in the official `Git documentation <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`__.

 Docker Installation
 -------------------

-Please follow the official [Docker documenation](https://docs.docker.com/engine/installation/linux/ubuntulinux/) for installation instructions.
+Please follow the official `Docker documenation <https://docs.docker.com/engine/installation/linux/ubuntulinux/>`__ for installation instructions.
 Please always install the **latest version** (currently version 12) and do not use outdated packages from your Linux distribution.
 Docker provides third-party repositories for all major platforms.